cbolisetti/mastodon/doc/content/examples/example8.md

 INL site and subject to the INL site seismic hazard.
 The risk analysis is performed using the MASTODON's FTA Python module that performs fault tree analysis and calculates the seismic risk.

-The generic nuclear facility (GNF) represents a safety-critical facility owned and operated by the Department of Energy (DOE).
+The generic nuclear facility (GNF) represents a safety-critical facility in the Department of Energy (DOE) complex.
 The GNF is assumed to host materials at risk (MAR) that need to be contained in the facility and is classified as a Seismic Design category 3 (SDC 3) structure per ASCE 43 [!citep](asce43-05).
-The containment structure of GNF is assumed to be the primary containment and that the collapse of the structure will release the MAR into the atmosphere leading to radiation exposure to collocated workers and off-site receptors.
+The containment structure of GNF is assumed to be the primary containment and that the collapse of the structure will release the MAR into the atmosphere, resulting in radiation exposure of collocated workers and off-site receptors.
 Therefore, the seismic risk assessment of the GNF involves the calculation of the collapse risk of the GNF structure.

-The inputs for seismic risk assessment of GNF include the seismic hazard at the INL site, the seismic collapse fragility of the GNF structure, and the event tree and fault tree for the collapse.
+The inputs for seismic risk assessment of GNF include the seismic hazard at the INL site, the seismic collapse fragility of the GNF structure, and the event tree and fault tree for the structural collapse.
 For this example, the seismic hazard curve is adopted from the probabilistic seismic hazard analyses performed for the INL site.
 The seismic fragilities, event tree, and fault trees are gathered from those of similar facilities and are assumed to be representative of safety-critical DOE facilities.